 Please note that if there are insufficient numbers to divide students into research teams, assessment will consist of the following:

 - 2 x short response papers (600 words each) 50%

 - 1 x 1000 word Reflective Practice Exercise: 50%

 Who can take this Trinity Elective?

-- Any student eligible to take a Trinity Elective can select this Trinity Elective except except for the students from the following programme: Middle Eastern, European Languages and Culture.
+- Any student eligible to take a Trinity Elective can select this except for those in the Middle Eastern and European Languages and Cultures programme.